 After two years wasted by May it is now too late for a series of Citizens Assemblies.
 Still it is hard to see how any conclusion could take less than a year to resolve.
 This leads to the conclusion – promoted by the LDs from day one, that : Parliament needs to vote for a FINAL BREXIT REFERENDUM.

 The form and questions for that need be formulated by an independent body – the Electoral Commission – and then accepted by Parliament as unbiased and fair.
-That needs both a free and a secret vote and a cross party agreement that this is the last BREXIT referendum for at least 25 years.
+That needs both a free and a secret vote and a cross party agreement that this is the last BREXIT referendum for at least 25 years. (as Blair suggested)

 The referendum must give voters three options.

 To Leave with no deal with the EU.

 To Remain in the EU

 To accept the final form of a May-EU treaty.

 The result then to be based either on a simple majority or better, a second vote after one choice is eliminated.

 Anything less than giving three options would leave a huge swathe of citizens feeling disempowered and ignored.